oakes/odoyle-rules/README.md

       [::player ::y y]]}))
 ```

 As you can see, rules don't need a `:then` block if you're only using them to query from the outside.
-In this case, we'll query it externally we'll get back a vector of maps whose fields have the names you created as bindings:
+In this case, we'll query it externally and get back a vector of maps whose fields have the names you created as bindings:

 ```clj
 (swap! *session